ronishamai/AVL-TREE-implementaion/README.md

 ## Usage
 To use the AVL tree in your Java application, you can instantiate `AVLTree` and use its methods to perform operations like insertion, deletion, searching, and more.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Make sure to customize the README with any specific details about your implementation, such as additional helper classes or any modifications you've made beyond the given specifications.
-This template should provide a solid foundation to showcase your AVL tree implementation on GitHub.